Skip to Main Content

 • There are lots of good deals on tabletop condenser mics out there that do fine with spoken word, so it's not worth breaking the bank.
 Samson, Studio Projects, MXL, Behringer... these budget brands can deliver very good audio if used well.
 Remember to get a stand if you go this route!

-• Your recording app can record higher resolution audio, meaning a WAV or ogg file that at minimum is 44kHz/16-bit.
+• Your recording app should be able to record higher resolution audio, meaning a WAV or ogg file that at minimum is 44kHz/16-bit.
 I don't recommend recording to MP3, but if you do, make sure your app supports high bitrate MP3s, 190 kbps or above, with 44kHz sampling rate.

-• You can use an external mic, preferably a lavalier.
+• You should use an external mic, preferably a lavalier.
 Recording apps, phones, and mics have different capabilities so this will require some research.

-• You block calls and notifications during the interview.
+• Block calls and notifications during the interview.

-• You have the required space on your phone for large audio files.
+• Make sure you have the required space on your phone for large audio files.